StopperThomas/SanrioTCG/README.md

     - Organize their cards into personalized digital albums.
     - Sell cards to gain coins and purchase new card packs.
     - Share their collections with others in a casual, fun environment.

-- **Key Features**:
-  - **Home Screen**: Displays challenges and a summary of the user’s collection progress.
-  - **Card Collection Screen**: Shows all collected cards in a grid view.
-Users can tap a card to view its details (e.g., description, rarity).
-Users can also sell cards to gain coins.
-  - **Albums Screen**: View, edit, and delete personalized albums.
-  - **Card Shop Screen**: Users can purchase card packs using earned coins.
-  - **Info / Help Screen**: Provides drop chances and rarities for all cards, along with detailed app explanations and credits.

 - **Similar Applications**:
   - **Panini Digital Sticker Album**: Allows users to collect digital stickers and trade them with friends.
 However, it lacks personalization features and doesn’t focus on a specific theme like Sanrio.